Heading to Port? The 10 Must-Have Things to Bring With You

-Wondering what to bring with you when you head out from the ship into a port of call.
-You’re not alone.
+Wondering what to bring with you when you head out from the ship into a port of call?
+You’re definitely not alone.
+The good news is you don’t have to bring a ton to go explore.

 If you’re heading into port on a cruise, there are a number of items you want to be sure to bring along with you.

 On a cruise, there are two very different types of days.
 The first is a sea day.
 These are the days when there isn’t a port of call — the ship is sailing to its next destination.
 The other type of day is a port day.
-This is when the ship visits a port of call and most people get off to explore.
+This is when the ship visits a port of call and most people get off the ship.

 The truth is, the time in port is relatively short.
 On a 7-day cruise, you might have only three port days, and you may be docked for only eight or ten hours each day.
 In other words, on port days it’s a rush to make the most of your time ashore.